knkrn5/Programming-Concepts/⭐programming-langs/typesofprogramminglangs.md

 ## **Interpreter vs Compiled Language**

+> The language itself isn't "compiled" or "interpreted" — it's the implementation that matters.

 ### The Foundation: The CPU and its Language

 The CPU only understands **machine code**, which is a series of **binary instructions (0s and 1s)** specific to its architecture (like x86, ARM, etc.).

-## 💡 Step 2: What is Machine Code vs Bytecode?
+## What is Machine Code vs Bytecode?

 | Term         | What it is                                                                                                                                  | Used by                           |
 | ------------ | ------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------- |